Semiclassical quantization conditions in strained moir\'e lattices: Quasimodes near degenerate wells

 \emph{Step 4:} Under the same hypothesis as in step 3, but now with $k \in 2\mathbb N$, we define

 In analogy with the case $k=2$, this allows us to define

 which makes $u_k$ an odd {polynomial}, and this closes the recurrence scheme. \end{proof}

-Note that for the proof of Theorem \ref{thm:quasimodes2} to work, the assumption that $\mu_1-\mu_2\notin (4\ZZ+2)\omega$ is crucial.
-In regards to applications to operators with degenerate wells appearing in the one-dimensional strained moir\'e lattices, this assumption is violated for both the pseudodifferential Harper model \eqref{eq:HarperPDO} and the low-energy model \eqref{eq:tm20}.
+Note that for the proof of Proposition \ref{thm:quasimodes2} to work, the assumption that $\mu_1-\mu_2\notin (4\ZZ+2)\omega$ is crucial.
+As mentioned in the introduction, this assumption is violated for both the pseudodifferential Harper model \eqref{eq:HarperPDO} and the low-energy model \eqref{eq:tm20}, see the proofs of Theorems \ref{cor:periodicquasimodes2} and \ref{cor:periodicquasimodes} in Section \ref{sec:chiral}.